omiaow/smart-journey/README.md

 ## RIP my first best project (May 2021 - 2 November 2021)! 💐😔
 As of 2 November 2021, the Skyscanner API endpoint is no longer available to RapidAPI service (as confirmed via email from RapidAPI team).\
-After this experience, I wanna advise for developers to build their lovely app with no any unstable dependencies like shared someone's API.
+After this experience, I wanna advise for developers to build your lovely app with no any unstable dependencies like someones shared API.

 <hr>
 <p align="center">